Interview Simona Serban

-As a fellow architect, I have always asked myself what’s the next step in presenting my projects, what other mediums can I use to make my architectural models jump out of the page and make themselves better understood.
-I like to believe a lot of architects, designer and creatives have also asked themselves that; ASA definitely asked themselves that question and more importantly acted on it as their main goal is, in their own words, ‘to establish a creative outlet that validates AR/VR/MR as a creative medium whist provoking research and discussion opportunities’.
+As a fellow architect, I have always asked myself what’s the next step in presenting my projects and what other mediums I can use to make my architectural models jump off the page and make themselves better understood.
+I like to believe a lot of architects, designers and creatives have also asked themselves that; ASA definitely asked themselves that question and, more importantly, acted on it as their main goal is, in their own words, ‘to establish a creative outlet that validates AR/VR/MR as a creative medium whilst provoking research and discussion opportunities’.
 In their vision, the future is AR/VR/MR.

-Another interesting example of what following your passion and combining it with your craftsmanship is the result of ASA’s ROMACEN project, in Sfântul Gheorghe, Romania.
-A virtual scenography, experimenting with immersive and interactive technologies as tools of trade, their involvement in the project resulted in a mixed reality theater scenography so vivid that it makes you wonder if you really just walked in on a witchy spell casting session.
+Another interesting example of following your passion and combining it with your craftsmanship is the result of ASA’s ROMACEN project in Sfântul Gheorghe, Romania.
+A virtual scenography, experimenting with immersive and interactive technologies as tools of trade, their involvement in the project resulted in a mixed reality theatre scenography so vivid that it makes you wonder if you really just walked in on a witchy spell-casting session.
 The scenography of ROMACEN, in their own words, was a compilation ‘of the physical presence of the six techno-witches with the dreamlike virtual space aiming to enforce the futurist and feminist dramatic structure’.

-Besides creating incredible world transcending, stand-alone installations and projects, ASA makes time to create interactive workshops for students and lovers of virtual worlds, transferring their knowledge to them and creating a sense of AR community.
-With a declared vision of overcoming barriers between physical and virtuals dimensions, is no wonder that this passion translates into their work so perfectly.
+Besides creating incredible world-transcending, stand-alone installations and projects, ASA makes time to create interactive workshops for students and lovers of virtual worlds, transferring their knowledge to them and creating a sense of AR community.
+With a declared vision of overcoming barriers between physical and virtual dimensions, it is no wonder that this passion translates into their work so perfectly.

 In DREAM SPACE MECHANICS, the objective reality is presented as a dream state; there is no one single reality, just relative intersections of spacetime dimensions, gravitational fields and relative motions, transdimensional entities and infinite perspectives, timeless echo waves and immaterial holographic projections.
 An interwoven multidimensional mechanism, a spacetime experience where dreams are projections of a transdimensional existence.